BS Central Connecticut State University

-Robert Awkward is the Academic Advisor for the M.A. concentration in Human Resources program.
+Robert Awkward is the Academic Advisor for the Master of Human Resources (M.H.R.) program.
 In addition to teaching part-time at Framingham State University, Robert is also an associate professor of business and economics at Middlesex Community College.
 He teaches a variety of courses including Introduction to Business, Principles of Management, Principles of Marketing, Human Resources Management, Interpersonal Communications in Business, Principles of Macroeconomics, and Principles of Microeconomics.
 In addition to providing advice and counsel to Business Administration majors, Bob serves on several committees and task forces including the Student Learning Outcomes Task Force, the Diversity Coordinating Council, and is Co-Advisor of the Business & Economics Club which has won both the Federal Reserve regional and national economic challenge award in 2008 and 2009!

 Dr. Mary Rogers

 J.D., Boston College Law School